Kazi Anis Ahmed

-Kazi Anis Ahmed (Bengali:কাজী আনিস আহমেদ) is a Bangladeshi writer, publisher and CEO of Gemcon Group, currently at large, facing court orders of confiscation of assets, travel ban, and charges of money laundering along with his brother Kazi Inam Ahmed.
-Ahmed is the author of four works of fiction, including Carnivore (HarperCollins UK, 2025).
+K. Anis Ahmed (Bengali:কাজী আনিস আহমেদ) is a Bangladeshi writer and publisher.
+He is the author of four works of fiction, including Carnivore (HarperCollins UK, 2025).
 He is the co-founder and publisher of the English-language daily newspaper Dhaka Tribune and the online news portal Bangla Tribune.
 He is also a co-founder and President of the Board of Trustees of the University of Liberal Arts Bangladesh.

 Early life and education

 K. Anis Ahmed was born in Dhaka, Bangladesh (then East Pakistan) on 26 September 1970.
 His father, Kazi Shahid Ahmed, was the founder and chairman of the Gemcon Group, and also a writer and novelist in the Bengali language.

 K. Anis Ahmed passed secondary school from St. Joseph Higher Secondary School, Dhaka.
 He went to Brown University for higher education.
 He has completed his PhD in comparative literature from NYU.

 Career

 Writings

 Ahmed's first collection of short stories, Good Night, Mr. Kissinger, was published by The University Press Limited in Bangladesh and launched at the Hay Festival Dhaka, Bangladesh, in 2012.
 Ahmed's first novel, The World in My Hands, was published by Random House India in December 2013.
 The book is a political satire that charts the fate of two friends – a newspaper editor and a successful property developer – whose relationship is bitterly tested when they find themselves on opposite sides of a crisis that upends their country's social order.
 An early work of Ahmed's, Forty Steps (3 novella), has been published in a bi-lingual edition by Bengal Lights.
 It was translated into Bengali by renowned translator Manabendra Bandyopadhyay.

 In June 2025, Ahmed's novel Carnivore was published by HarperCollins UK.
 The book is set in New York’s high‑end restaurant world and follows a chef’s ruthless rise to the top.

 Ahmed has contributed to international newspapers and journals such as The New York Times, TIME, The Guardian, Daily Beast, Wall Street Journal, and Nikkei Asian Review, as well as Politico.
 He has co-curated special issues on Bangladesh in the literary journals Wasafiri and Granta.
 He wrote the opening essay for the Puterbaugh essay series in World Literature Today in December 2015 and was published in the Journal of Asian Studies in 2018.